Highlights Of The Program

 Universität Augsburg – Projekt LISO

-• Investigating lipid structure in RNA LNPs using temperature-sensitive fluorescence dyes
+• Investigating lipid structures in RNA LNPs using temperature-sensitive fluorescent dyes

 • Quantifying lipid order with Laurdan to assess nanoparticle stability and membrane density

-• Identifying correlations between lipid order, efficacy, and storage resilience in RNA carriers
+• Mapping correlations between lipid order, efficacy, and storage resilience in RNA carriers

 16:15 - 16:20